darrylsosborne/efs-burst-credit-balance-notifications/README.md

 The name of the AWS Cloudformation stack.
 This must be unique and its recommended that you append a short GUID suffix to keep each iteration of this stack unique.
 The stack name is used in the name of the SNS topic and CloudWatch alarms.

+example: efs-burst-credit-balance-notifications-6ECABFA1

 #### Amazon EFS File System Id

 The Amazon EFS file system id of the file system you want to monitor.

+example: fs-26e6418e

 #### Burst Credit Balance 'Warning' Threshold (Minutes)

 The number of minutes before the burst credit balance drops to zero, based on the latest permitted throughput rate.
 This is when the 'Warning' email notification will be send.
+Default is 180 minutes (3 hours).

+example: 180

 #### Burst Credit Balance 'Critical' Threshold (Minutes)

 The number of minutes before the burst credit balance drops to zero, based on the latest permitted throughput rate.
 This is when the 'Critical' email notification will be send.
+Default is 60 minutes (1 hour).

+example: 60

 #### SNS Email Address

 The email address that will receive the 'Warning' and 'Critical' notifications.

-#### Existing Key Pair (optional)

-The EC2 key-pair attached to the EC2 instance that will automatically launch in an Auto Scaling group to reset the burst credit balance alarm threshold values.
+example: darrylo@amazon.com

 #### Instance Type

-The EC2 instance type that will be launched in an Auto Scaling group to reset the burst credit balance alarm threshold values.
+The EC2 instance type launched in an Auto Scaling group that runs a script to reset the burst credit balance alarm threshold values.
+Default is t2.nano.

+example: t2.nano

 #### Subnet for AZ 0

 A VPC public subnet for the Auto Scaling group.

+example: subnet-ab123dc4

 #### Subnet for AZ 1

 A VPC public subnet for the Auto Scaling group.

+example: subnet-ab123dc5

 #### Subnet for AZ 2

 A VPC public subnet for the Auto Scaling group.

+example: subnet-ab123dc6

+### AWS Resources Created

+#### SNS Topic w/ the email address subscribed

+One SNS topic and subscription that receives all SNS notifications.
+Naming convention: {file-system-id}-notifications-{cloudformation-stack-name}
+Example: fs-26e6418e-notifications-efs-burst-credit-balance-notifications-6ECABFA1

+#### CloudWatch Alarms

+Four CloudWatch alarms.

+One 'Warning' alarm that alerts when the burst credit balance drops below the 'warning' threshold for 5 minutes.
+Naming convention: {file-system-id} burst credit balance - Warning - {cloudformation-stack-name}
+Example: fs-26e6418e burst credit balance - Warning - efs-burst-credit-balance-notifications-6ECABFA1

+One 'Critical' alarm that alerts when the burst credit balance drops below the 'critical' threshold for 5 minutes.
+Naming convention: {file-system-id} burst credit balance - Warning - {cloudformation-stack-name}
+Example: fs-26e6418e burst credit balance - Critical - efs-burst-credit-balance-notifications-6ECABFA1

+One burst credit balance increase threshold alarm that alerts when the permitted throughput increases by 10% for 5 minutes.
+Naming convention: {file-system-id} burst credit balance increase threshold - {cloudformation-stack-name}
+Example: fs-26e6418e burst credit balance increase threshold - efs-burst-credit-balance-notifications-6ECABFA1

+One burst credit balance decrease threshold alarm that alerts when the permitted throughput decreases by 10% for 5 minutes.
+Naming convention: {file-system-id} burst credit balance decrease threshold - {cloudformation-stack-name}
+Example: fs-26e6418e burst credit balance increase threshold - efs-burst-credit-balance-notifications-6ECABFA1

+#### VPC Security Group

+One new security group is created in the VPC.
+This security group is locked down and has no inbound rules defined.

+Security group description: No inbound access security group

+#### IAM Policy & EC2 Instance Profile

+One IAM policy and EC2 instance profile attached to the auto scaling launch configuration.
+This grants API permissions for the script to run.

+Allows: cloudwatch:GetMetricStatistics
+        cloudwatch:PutMetricAlarm
+        autoscaling:DescribeAutoScalingGroups
+        autoscaling:DescribeAutoScalingInstances
+        autoscaling:UpdateAutoScalingGroup
+        elasticfilesystem:DescribeFileSystems
+        sns:Publish

+Policy name: efs-burst-credit-balance-cloudwatch-alarms

+#### Auto Scaling Group & Launch Configuration

+One auto scaling group and launch configuration to launch and EC2 instance that runs a script to calculate the burst credit balance thresholds.

+The auto scaling group will have a maximum size of 1, a desired size of 1, and a minimum size of 0.

+The launch configuration will launch instances with no EC2 key-pair and the security group created above.
+A script is dynamically generated in the /tmp directory.
+This script will run at boot-time and will calculate the burst credit balance thresholds.

+### Troubleshooting

 For feedback, suggestions, or corrections, please email me at [darrylo@amazon.com](mailto:darrylo@amazon.com).